PedroTelesFCUP/Beam_weaver/README.md

 The first command compares learned distributions with reference samples; the second checks reference angular samplers against their analytic targets.
 Use `python -m beamweaver <command> --help` for all available controls.

-## Interpretation and limitations

-The fixed phantom spans x,y = −50…50 cm and z = 0…100 cm, with a uniform 10 × 10 cm² incident photon field.
-Its 100 depth slabs are 1 cm thick.
-Arrays named `dose` contain **deposited energy in MeV**, not absorbed dose in Gy.
-Absolute dosimetry requires mass and source normalization.
-Report figures normalize each depth profile to its own maximum and compare shape.

-The MC1–MC2 difference illustrates sampling variability; it is not a confidence interval.
-Execution auditing checks covered photon-sampler calls and energy accounting, rather than establishing physical accuracy.
-Electron/positron transport uses continuous slowing down and simplified bremsstrahlung; positrons use electron stopping powers and annihilate at rest.
-The combined pair/triplet channel uses pair-event kinematics.
-These approximations require assessment against a trusted transport code for the intended application.

-Run regression checks with `python -m unittest discover -s tests -v`.
-Neural checks require PyTorch; optional checks against an original source file require that file.
-Tests report unavailable prerequisites as skips.
-See `tests/README.md` for coverage.

 ## Citation, history and license